 Thomas J. Quatroche, Jr., PhD, is a native of Western New York.
-For over 20 years, Tom has held executive positions in Management, Strategic Planning, and Marketing in both higher education and healthcare.
-He has been part of the ECMC family for 13 years.
-In May 2015, Tom was appointed President of Erie County Medical Center Corporation (ECMCC) and on January 26, 2016, the ECMCC Board of Directors appointed Tom as Chief Executive Officer and President.
-In this capacity, Tom provides leadership for 3,100 staff members at ECMC, Terrace View Long Term Care facility, and additional outpatient locations.
-His responsibilities also include all strategic initiatives of the corporation, including affiliations with Great Lakes Health, Kaleida Health, University at Buffalo, and many other community organizations important to the corporation’s strategic direction.
+For over 20 years, Tom has held executive positions in Management, Strategic Planning and Marketing in both higher education and healthcare.
+He has been part of the ECMC family for 16 years.
+In May 2015, Tom was appointed President of Erie County Medical Center (ECMC) Corporation and on January 26, 2016, the ECMC Board of Directors appointed Tom as Chief Executive Officer and President.
+In this capacity, Tom provides leadership for over 3,600 staff members at ECMC, Terrace View Long Term Care facility, and additional outpatient locations.
+His responsibilities also include all strategic initiatives of the corporation, including affiliations with Great Lakes Health of Western New York, Kaleida Health, University at Buffalo and many other community organizations important to the corporation’s strategic direction.

-Prior to becoming President & CEO, Tom served as President at ECMC where he was responsible for all Surgical Services, Orthopaedics, Oncology, Head & Neck/Plastic and Reconstructive Surgery, Bariatrics, and Oral Oncology Maxillofacial Prosthetics, as well as marketing, strategic planning, and the development of new business.
+Prior to becoming President and CEO, Tom served as President at ECMC where he was responsible for all Surgical Services, Orthopaedics, Oncology, Head & Neck/Plastic and Reconstructive Surgery, Bariatrics, and Oral Oncology Maxillofacial Prosthetics, as well as marketing, strategic planning and the development of new business.

 Tom lives in Amherst with his wife Jodi and their son, Maxwell.